ISPCAN International Congress & Rise Up Policy Forum: Join 1,000+ child protection professionals in Melbourne, Australia August 24–27, 2026.

 Current Projects

-Join us in Vilnius
+Join us in Melbourne

-Bring your ideas and expertise and collaborate with us during the pre-congress Mental Health Working Group Meeting in Vilnius.
+Bring your ideas and expertise and collaborate with us during the pre-congress Mental Health Working Group Meeting in Melbourne.
 Together, we'll create opportunities to enhance your skills, expand your knowledge, and build meaningful connections.

 Pre-Congress Workshop: Understanding, Identifying and Responding – Achieving the Goal of a Trauma Informed Child Welfare System